Recommendations & Conclusions

 However, as more extreme weather events are predicted to occur, the Government and NHS England need to adopt a more proactive approach to the mental health and well-being implications of crisis and shock events rather than just leaving it to local areas.
 We welcome the provision of Mental Health First …

-Government response.
 The government highlighted existing guidance from the UK Health Security Agency, collaborations between the Environment Agency and charitable organizations, and multi-agency coordination through Local Resilience Forums for mental health support during emergencies.
-It also stated that there are no plans …
+It also stated that there are no plans for a dedicated funding stream …

 27